topfunky/google-checkout/README.txt

 == Bugs

 No 'hard' bugs, I hope.
-My contact information is at the bottom of the page if you find one.
-There may be more subjective bugs (e.g., design issues);
-feel free to tell me about these, too.
+Pete's contact information is at the bottom of the page if you find one.
+There may be more subjective bugs (e.g., design issues); feel free to tell me about these, too.

 == Contact Information